Simultaneous Contact Location and Object Pose Estimation Using Proprioception and Tactile Feedback: CONCLUSION

 \section{CONCLUSION}

 In this paper, we demonstrated the efficacy of CPFGrasp in estimating contact location on a known object with known pose.
 Further, we evaluated SCOPE in simultaneously estimating both contact location and object pose for each object grasped by a dual-arm robot.
-Both CPFGrasp and SCOPE use exclusively proprioception from joint torques and force/torque sensors which sets them apart from most current robotic manipulation approaches.
+Both CPFGrasp and SCOPE use exclusively proprioception and force-torque signals which sets them apart from most current robotic manipulation approaches.
 We find that SCOPE solves for accurate object poses and contact locations that maintain the context of an interaction, even for small and non-convex tool geometries.